pqina/flip/README.md

 ## Quick Start

-If you just want to get on your way, copy the `example` directory and use it a starting point.
+If you just want to get on your way, copy the `example` directory and use it as a starting point.

-This example will automatically initialise Flip counters on the website and can be used with the [presets on the demo site](https://pqina.nl/flip/#presets).
+This example will automatically initialize Flip counters on the website and can be used with the [presets on the demo site](https://pqina.nl/flip/#presets).

 Or you can use one of the javascript framework codesandboxes below:
 - [React](https://codesandbox.io/s/react-flip-demo-txoux)